Technical University of Munich: Partnerships

-Through the Erasmus+ program and its international student exchange program TUMexchange, TUM students are provided by opportunities to study abroad.
+Through the Erasmus+ program and its international student exchange program TUMexchange, students can complete exchange semesters at partner universities.

-Rankings & Reputation
+Rankings and reputation

 Overall rankings

-As of 2022, TUM is ranked first in Germany by the three most influential rankings.
-TUM was ranked 30th worldwide (1st in Germany) in Times Higher Education World University Rankings 2023, 49th worldwide (1st in Germany) in QS World University Ranking 2023, 56th worldwide (1st in Germany) in Academic Ranking of World Universities (ARWU) 2022.
+TUM is ranked 22nd worldwide (first in Germany) in the QS World University Rankings 2026, 26th worldwide (first in Germany) in the Times Higher Education World University Rankings 2025, and 45th worldwide (second in Germany) in the Academic Ranking of World Universities 2025.
+TUM ranked 11th in Europe in the 2025 QS Europe rankings.
+In the 2024 Nature Index of academic institutions, TUM ranked 74th worldwide and first in Germany.

-TUM is ranked 7th overall in Reuters' 2019 European Most Innovative University ranking.

-TUM graduates ranked 12th worldwide in the Times Higher Education's Global University Employability Ranking 2022, and 70th worldwide in the QS Graduate Employability Rankings 2018.

-TUM ties for first place worldwide in the Times Higher Education's Impact Rankings 2022: industry, innovation, and infrastructure.
+In the 2025 edition of the Times Higher Education's Global University Employability Ranking, graduates from TUM were ranked 13th globally and first in Germany.
+The same year, TUM held the 27th position globally (also first in Germany) in the Times Higher Education World Reputation Rankings.
+In the QS World University Sustainability Ranking 2025, TUM was ranked 83rd overall and first in Germany.
+In the Times Higher Education's Impact Rankings 2024 (industry, innovation, and infrastructure), TUM tied for first place worldwide.
+In Reuters' 2019 European Most Innovative University ranking, TUM ranked 7th.

 Subject rankings

-In the QS World Rankings, TUM is placed 19th worldwide in engineering and technology, 28th in the natural sciences, 29th in computer science, and 49th place overall.
-It is the highest ranked German university in those subject areas.

-In the Times Higher Education World University Rankings, TUM ranks 10th in computer science, 20th in engineering and technology, and 23rd in the physical sciences, being the highest ranked German university in those subject areas.

-In the ARWU subject areas of computer science and engineering, electrical engineering, aerospace engineering, food science, biotechnology, and chemistry, TUM is ranked first in Germany.
+In the QS World Rankings, TUM is placed 22nd overall and is the highest ranked German university in engineering and technology (19th), natural sciences (23rd), and computer science (31st).
+In the Times Higher Education World University Rankings, TUM ranks 27th in business and economics, 22nd in the physical sciences, 22nd in engineering and technology, and 15th in computer science, and is the highest ranked German university in these areas.
+TUM is also ranked first in Germany in several subject areas by ARWU, including computer science and engineering, electrical engineering, aerospace engineering, food science, biotechnology, environmental engineering, medical technology, management, and transportation science.

 Student life

-As of December 2022, 50,484 students are enrolled at TUM, of whom 36% are female and 41% are international students.
+As of winter semester 2024/25, 52,931 students are enrolled at TUM, of whom 36% are female and 45% are international students.

 Student initiatives

-Various initiatives are run by students, including TEDxTUM, the TUM Speaker Series (past speakers having included Ban Ki-moon, Tony Blair, Bill Gates and Eric Schmidt), and IKOM, a career fair.
+Various initiatives are run by students, including TEDxTUM, the TUM Speaker Series (past speakers having included Ban Ki-moon, Tony Blair, Bill Gates, Sam Altman and Eric Schmidt), and IKOM, a career fair.

 A notable student group is the Workgroup for Rocketry and Space Flight (WARR), which won all SpaceX Hyperloop pod competitions in 2017 through 2019.

 In 2021, TUM Boring, won the tunnel-boring competition sponsored by The Boring Company in Las Vegas, Nevada.
 In 2023, a team from the university won second place at the Indy Autonomous Challenge, a autonomous racecar competition in Las Vegas.

 Student government

 The Student Council is the main body for university-wide student representation.
 It elects the General Student Committee (AStA), which represents the professional, economic and social interests of the students, by the Bavarian Higher Education Act.
 Each school or department will also have a separate Departmental Student Council.

-Every year, university elections are held to elect student representatives in the Senate (the university's highest academic authority) and in the faculty councils.
+Every year, university elections are held to elect student representatives in the Senate, the university's highest academic authority, and in the faculty councils.